 ]]>

-Everything you Need to Know About the Latest Finland VAT Rate Rise https://leinonen.eu/fin/news/everything-you-need-to-know-about-the-latest-finland-vat-rate-rise/ Tue, 01 Oct 2024 08:38:46 +0000 https://leinonen.eu/fin/?p=4308 On 1 September 2024, the rate of general VAT in Finland rose from 24% to 25.5%.
+Everything you Need to Know About the Latest Finland VAT Rate Rise https://leinonen.eu/fin/news/everything-you-need-to-know-about-the-latest-finland-vat-rate-rise/ Tue, 01 Oct 2024 08:38:46 +0000 https://leinonen.eu/fin/?p=4308 On 1 September 2024, the rate of general VAT rate in Finland rose from 24% to 25.5%.
 In this article, we will explore what this change means for local and foreign-owned businesses in Finland.
-Who and What Does the Finland VAT Rise Affect?
-The September 2024 VAT rise only affects goods and services that were previously […]
+Who and What Does the Finland VAT Rate Rise Affect?
+The September 2024 VAT rise only affects goods and services that […]

 The post Everything you Need to Know About the Latest Finland VAT Rate Rise appeared first on Leinonen Finland.